bjiang97/food-logger/README.md

 This is the front-end repo for web, Android, and IOS.

-2021 Summer Internship (July - September) as Graduate Student Researcher (Front-end developer) at UC Irvine.
+2021 Summer Internship (July - September) as Software Engineer Internship (Full-stack, Graduate Student Researcher) at UC Irvine.

 • Developed a new food image recognition logging method by integrating with Google Cloud Vision for a better user experience.